1coderookie/github-cheat-sheet/README.md

 https://github.com/{user}/{repo}/branches
 ```

-... you would see a list of all branches which are not merged into the main branch.
+... you'll see a list of all branches which are not merged into the main branch.

 From here you can access the compare page or delete a branch with a click of a button.